Ismaillduman/AdvanceGit/ReadMe.md

 ## To create a remote repo on terminal

-Firstly i have to install hub-scoop or hub-chocolatey i install scoop with this command (scoop install hub)
+Firstly i have to install hub-scoop or repo i install scoop with this command (scoop install hub)

 after that on powershell run these code